YLiLarry/Candy-Crash-1/README.md

+[11-26-2014 05:32:42]
+Pull the master branch and merge to your branch.
+It's been updated with some changes on
+\- Larry

 [11-19-2014 03:42:42]
 Updated board class interface.
 I think it should be done.
 Also checkout the UML branch for updated UML.